H2Cyber/VolDiff/README.md

 Inspiration
 ------------
-This work was initially inspired by Andrew Case (@attrc) talk on analyzing the sophisticated Careto malware sample with memory forensics (http://2014.video.sector.ca/video/110388398).
-Kudos to @attrc and all the Volatility development team for developping and maintaining the best memory forensic framework out there.
+This work was initially inspired by Andrew Case [@attrc](https://twitter.com/attrc "@attrc") talk on [analyzing the sophisticated Careto malware sample with memory forensics] (http://2014.video.sector.ca/video/110388398 "analyzing the sophisticated Careto malware sample with memory forensics").
+Kudos to [@attrc](https://twitter.com/attrc "@attrc") and all the Volatility development team for developping and maintaining the greatest memory forensic framework out there!

 Licence
 --------